On the bilinear structure associated to Bezoutians: Spinor norm of an isometry with prescribed characteristic polynomial

-\begin{corollary} (i) Let $q\in k[T]$ be a monic reciprocal polynomial of degree $d\geq 1$.
-If $v_-(q)>0$ then there exists a non-degenerate symmetric bilinear space over $k$ of dimension $d$ with an isometry $\gamma$ of characteristic polynomial $q$ and arbitrary spinor norm $\nsp(\gamma)$.
+(i) If $v_-(q)>0$ then there exists a non-degenerate symmetric bilinear space over $k$ of dimension $d$ with an isometry $\gamma$ of characteristic polynomial $q$ and arbitrary spinor norm $\nsp(\gamma)$.
 In particular, this is true if $d$ is odd.